kawilliams/kawilliams.github.io/teaching/hci/design-doc.md

 At the conclusion of each design sprint, you and your team will construct a public facing document that presents your process and outcome.
 You will be assessed using the [Design Rubric](https://docs.google.com/spreadsheets/d/1aI9LcmVZmh_977G__U4Guz_rPRCwWZs26J_yHXbhSyY/edit?usp=sharing) (or a variation of it).
 This will consist of:

-1. A **post on your Davidson Domain**.
+1. A **post on Medium**.
 With your permission, I am hoping to republish the 2 or 3 consensus favorite outcomes of each assignment and make them public on the course homepage.
 2. Embedded in your post, a **demo video** that shows interaction with your techonology, highlighting the key design decisions that you made.
 This will likely require you uploading your video to a public service (e.g., YouTube). *Note: some of your assingments may NOT require a video.
 Read the instructions carefully.*